Skip to main content

 Login nodes

 The standard method for connecting to a remote machine is through Secure Shell (ssh) commands.
-Starting from 02/01/2023, we will implement a centralized login system.
+Pinnacles and MERCED are accessed via a centralized login.
 This means that once a user logs into one of the login nodes, they will be able to access both the MERCED and Pinnacles clusters.
 Users applying for a Pinnacles account can begin the application process here, and Pinnacles is FREE to use within the campus.
 However, to access the MERCED cluster, users must provide a COA account number and enter the number during the MERCED account application process.

 Currently, we have three login nodes, and users can expect to be connected to either rclogin01, rclogin02, or rclogin03.
 Do not run computationally intensive processes on the login nodes.
 These nodes are appropriate for tasks such as file preparation/editing, compiling, simple analyses, and other low-computation activities.
 For more resource-intensive work, submit jobs to the cluster using the available queue system.
 Additionally, users can connect to a remote machine using an X-terminal (XQuarz or X11) forwarding (see example command below) to run graphics-based programs like gnuplot, gimp, etc.